nmccarty/asuran/asuran-cli/README.md

 This crate is ultimatly an extremely thin wrapper around the asuran API, so most documenation will be found there.

+Take a look at the output of `asuran-cli --help` for usage information.
+Keep in mind that each of the sub-commands has its own help page as well (e.g. `asuran-cli extract --help`).

 License
 -------